 BAJAJ FINSERV DIRECT LIMITED

-Explore the fundamentals of the Sensex Index, its calculation method, investment approach, and key historical moments.
+Explore the fundamentals of the Sensex Index, its calculation method, investment avenues, and key historical moments.

 What is Sensex

-The Sensex, officially known as the S&P BSE Sensex, is a benchmark stock market index of the Bombay Stock Exchange (BSE).
+The full form of SENSEX is Stock Exchange Sensitive Index.
+Officially known as the S&P BSE Sensex, it is a benchmark stock market index of the Bombay Stock Exchange (BSE).
 The term "Sensex" is a blend of the words “Sensitive” and “Index.”
-It reflects the performance of the top 30 financially sound and actively traded companies listed on the BSE.
+It reflects the performance of the major 30 financially sound and actively traded companies listed on the BSE.

 How is Sensex calculated